getnamo/hydra-ue4/README.md

 ### Shipping Troubleshoot ###

-You run your packaged project and you get the following errors:
+You run your packaged project and you get the following errors

 **Error:**

 ![alt text](http://i.imgur.com/IEIk7Rm.png "No Code Project Error") Your project runtime also continues working, but your hydra does not respond.

 **Fix:** This means that you have no code added to your project, as of 4.3 your project needs code to run a plugin.
 Add any code (e.g. new pawn that doesn't do anything extra) and compile to fix.

 **Error:**

 ![alt text](http://i.imgur.com/j4UAp8t.png "DLL not found Error")

 Also you search your log file and find